 Charitable Gift Annuities

 A charitable gift annuity (CGA) is the easiest way to create dependable income for life and help the Center.
-Please note that LVPAC does not administer CGAs but can recommend an administrator.
+Please note that LVA does not administer CGAs but can recommend an administrator.

 Real Estate/Appreciated Assets

 A variety of assets can be donated such as real estate, appreciated securities, and tangible personal property such as art or jewelry.
 Donating appreciated assets can help offset income and capital gains taxes.
 If you are contemplating gifting an investment property or a vacation home, a gift of real estate offers an excellent option for tax-wise giving.
 You can also include the Center as a beneficiary of real estate or appreciated assets in your will.
 Please be aware that as part of our gift acceptance policy, all gifts of real estate, appreciated assets and tangible personal property are examined on a case-by-case basis.

 Retirement Plan Donations or Life Insurance Policies